crossbuildjs/crossbuild/CONTRIBUTING.md

-# Crossbuild Contributing Guide
+# CrossBuild Contributing Guide

-If you wish to contribute to Crossbuild, feel free to fork the repository and submit a pull request!
+If you wish to contribute to CrossBuild, feel free to fork the repository and submit a pull request!
 We welcome all types of contributions, from bug fixes to documentation improvements!
 If you have any questions, feel free to join our [Discord server](https://go.buape.com/discord) and ask in the `#crossbuild` channel.

 ## Setup
 To get ready to work on the codebase, please do the following: